(Article Updated May 27, 2025)

 - Truth in Lending: Use of Digital User Accounts to Access Buy Now, Pay Later Loans, 89 Fed.
 Reg.
 47,068 (May 31, 2024).
 See NCLC’s Consumer Credit Regulation § 11.7a.3.3.

-- Bulletin Clarifying Mortgage Lending Rules To Assist Surviving Family Members (July 8, 2014), https://www.consumerfinance.gov/compliance/supervisory-guidance/bulletin-mortgage-lending-rules-surviving-family-members/.
+- Bulletin Clarifying Mortgage Lending Rules to Assist Surviving Family Members (July 8, 2014), https://www.consumerfinance.gov/compliance/supervisory-guidance/bulletin-mortgage-lending-rules-surviving-family-members/.
 See NCLC’s Truth in Lending § 9.3.3.2.1.

 - Truth in Lending (Regulation Z); Consumer Protections for Home Sales Financed Under Contracts for Deed, 89 Fed.
 Reg.
 68,086 (Aug.
 23, 2024).
 See NCLC’s Home Foreclosures § 8.8.2.1; NCLC’s Mortgage Servicing and Loan Modifications § 11.9.2.1; NCLC’s Consumer and Worker Arbitration Provisions § 7.2.1; NCLC’s Credit Discrimination § 11.5.3.2.1; NCLC’s Truth in Lending § 9.3.3.3.2.